NishthaBabith-V/azure-docs/articles/active-directory-b2c/partner-f5.md

 ms.date: 10/15/2021
 ---

-# Tutorial: Extend Azure Active Directory B2C to protect on-premises applications using F5 BIG-IP
+# Tutorial: Extend Azure Active Directory B2C using F5 BIG-IP

-In this sample tutorial, learn how to integrate Azure Active Directory (Azure AD) B2C with [F5 BIG-IP Access Policy Manager (APM)](https://www.f5.com/services/resources/white-papers/easily-configure-secure-access-to-all-your-applications-via-azure-active-directory).
+In this sample tutorial, learn how to configure Azure Active Directory (Azure AD) B2C with [F5 BIG-IP Access Policy Manager (APM)](https://www.f5.com/services/resources/white-papers/easily-configure-secure-access-to-all-your-applications-via-azure-active-directory).
 This tutorial demonstrates how legacy applications can be securely exposed to the internet through BIG-IP security combined with Azure AD B2C pre-authentication, Conditional Access (CA), and Single sign-on (SSO).

 F5 Inc. focus on the delivery, security, performance, and availability of connected services, including the availability of computing, storage, and network resources.
 It provides hardware, modularized software, and cloud-ready virtual appliance solutions.